Crime, Regional and Data Access Division

 Survey name(s): Crime Survey for England and Wales

-Presents the most recent crime statistics from the Crime Survey for England and Wales and police recorded crime.
+This quarterly release presents the most recent crime statistics from two different sources: the Crime Survey for England and Wales (CSEW, previously known as the British Crime Survey) and police recorded crime.

-Following the Home Secretary’s acceptance of the recommendations of the National Statistician’s Review of crime statistics in June 2011 the collation and publication of crime statistics moved to ONS on 1 April 2012.
-For previous publications please see the Home Office website.
+Following the Home Secretary’s acceptance of the recommendations of the National Statistician’s Review of crime statistics in June 2011 the collation and publication of crime statistics moved to the ONS on 1 April 2012.
+For previous publications please see the Home Office web-pages.

-For information on how to interpret the crime statistics please see the User Guide to Crime Statistics for England and Wales (1.36 Mb Pdf) .
+For information on how to interpret the crime statistics please see the User Guide to Crime Statistics for England and Wales.

-For advance warning of future changes to the police recorded crime collection see methodological note (179 Kb Pdf) .
+For advance warning of future changes to the police recorded crime collection see methodological note.

 In line with the National Statistician’s recommendations an independent Crime Statistics Advisory Committee has also been formed to provide advice on issues related to the collection and presentation of these statistics.
 Please see the UK Statistics Authority website for further information and minutes of meetings.

-Historic police recorded crime data tables can be found on the Home Office website.
+Historic police recorded crime data tables can be found on the Home Office web-pages.

 Police forces publish provisional recorded crime data at street level on the police website (The Office for National Statistics is not responsible for the content of this website).

 A technical report is available providing information on CSEW survey design, weighting and survey response.
-The latest report is the British Crime Survey (England and Wales) 2010-11 technical report.
+The latest report is the Crime Survey for England and Wales 2011-12 technical report.

 The United Kingdom Statistics Authority has designated these statistics as National Statistics, in accordance with the Statistics and Registration Service Act 2007 and signifying compliance with the Code of Practice for Official Statistics.